giotto-ai/giotto-tda/doc/installation.rst

 If you need to understand where the compiler tries to look for ``boost`` headers, you can install ``giotto-tda`` with::

-   pip install -e . -v
+   python -m pip install -e . -v

 Then you can look at the output for lines starting with::